jawj/xlsxtable/README.md

 # xlsxtable

-A small, simple library to create nice `.xlsx` Excel files from tabular data.
+A small, simple library to create nice `.xlsx` Excel files from tabular data, which:

-Sets reasonable column widths.
-Bolds and (optionally) autofilters and freezes the headings.
+* Emboldens and (optionally) autofilters and freezes the headings
+* Sets reasonable column widths
+* Parses dates, times and datetimes to Excel format (roughly: floating-point days since 1 Jan 1900)

-Only runtime dependency is [littlezip](https://github.com/jawj/littlezip) (which has no runtime dependencies of its own).
+The only runtime dependency is [littlezipper](https://github.com/jawj/littlezipper) (which has no runtime dependencies of its own).

+## How to say _xlsxtable_

+Pronunciation is as close as possible to 'vegetable' or 'Whitstable'.
+That is: _ex-el-ess-EX-ta-bl_.

 ## Example usage